birknergard/c-exam/README.md

 For this program I found that i had a lot of data structures prepared.
 I had already created the menu structure, single linked list and doubly linked list beforehand, as well as some other utility files (debug and util).
 However, when i put them all togheter (specifically the linked lists) i found that they had conflicting data types.
 Initially i tried renaming the wrappers but found the same issue with the naming of methods and the NODE struct.
 I then decided to refactor these two data structures into FLIGHT_LIST and PASSENGER_LIST, since it prevent unnecessary abstraction.

 ### Linked List implementation
+Implementing the linked list structures was the biggest challenge in this task.
+Instead of starting from scratch i decided to refactor one singly linked list data structure i had worked on in week 7 for the passenger_list structure.
+For the flight list I refactored a doubly linked list i had worked on in preparation for the exams.
+Since i had no idea what data these structs would hold at the time i decided to make them hold a void pointer.
+For the solution i also decided to keep the pointer instead of having the data directly accessible.
+The assumption was that this would make the data structure easier to manage, especially in terms of memory handling.
+By encapsulating this way to restrict access to the raw linked list node (Flight/Passenger).

+I later allowing the user of the datastructure access to these types anyway.
+In retrospect it may have been a lot easier for the lists to hold their data locally instead of encapsulating them in pointers.
+I tested the structures thoroughly for memory leaks and logical errors, and my tests did not create any memory leaks.

+With all that being said, the goal was for these data structures to be easily handled through their functions, and a test in managing complexity internally.
+In that regard I am quite satisfied with my work.

 ### Menu implementation

 ### Other files